opennetworkinglab/OnosSystemTest/README.md

-TestON, a testing infastructure by Paxterra
+TestON, a testing infastructure by Paxterra and Open Networking Labs
 =======================================
 TestON is the testing platform that all the ONOS tests are being run on currently.

 Code Style